When your roof needs replacement, there are some things a homeowner needs to know.

 These are by no means the only tricks in the book, but these are some key things to look for if you are planning on getting multiple quotes for your new roof.
-We hope this helps you in avoiding some financial pitfalls and not becoming a statistic!
+We hope this helps you in avoiding some financial pitfalls and not become a statistic!

-We care, because your roof is our roof!
+We care because your roof is our roof!